OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 unelectrified.
 This is based on geospatial data as described in the following section to match the official statistics for the electrified population.

-Once the electrified and non-electrified population has been spatially identified, we need to incorporate the expected population growth rates per region to estimate the total population in 2030.
+Once the electrified and non-electrified population has been spatially identified, we incorporate the expected population growth rates per region to estimate the total population in the eng year of the analysis (e.g. 2030).
 This is one of the two parameters we need to know to quantify and locate the future electricity demand.
 The second parameter is the target level of electricity access; the modelling adopts the consumption levels defined as electricity access tiers by the Global Tracking Framework (2015).
 These tiers indicate electricity consumption levels starting from 22 kWh/hh/year, enough electricity only enough for task lightning, charge a phone or power a radio (Tier 1), up to approx. 2195 kWh/hh/year, allowing for enough electricity to run several heavy or continuous appliances like refrigerator, washing machine, oven etc.
 (Tier 5).
-The model currently allows the user to specify one target tier for urban households and one tier for rural households.
+The model currently allows the user to specify different target tiers for urban rural population.
 The combination of the population and assumed electrification consumption levels allows estimations regarding the future electricity demand per location by 2030.